staticka/staticka/README.md

     'scripts' => array('before' => '', 'after' => ''),

     /**
-     * Returns a listing of helpers to be used inside the templates.
+     * Returns an array of helpers to be used inside the templates.
      *
      * @var array
      */
-    'filters' => array(
+    'filters' => array('url' => 'Staticka\Helper\UrlHelper'),
-        'url' => 'Staticka\Helper\UrlHelper',
-    ),

     /**
-     * Returns a listing of integrations to be used.
+     * Returns an array of integrations to be used.
      *
      * @var array
      */